tony-box/bicep-registry-modules/avm/res/api-management/service/README.md

 ### Parameter: `subnetResourceId`

 The full resource ID of a subnet in a virtual network to deploy the API Management service in.
+VNet injection is supported with Developer, Premium, and StandardV2 SKUs only.

 - Required: No
 - Type: string